When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

 \begin{proposition} There is no arrangement of five hyperplanes, or less, slicing each edge of the four-dimensional cube at least twice. \end{proposition}

 The complexity of the next easiest example is considerable.
-We tested all combinations of six cuts of the $5$-cube and found: \begin{computation} There does not exist an arrangement of six, or less, central hyperplanes slicing all edges of the five-dimensional cube an even non-zero number of times. \end{computation}
+We tested all combinations of six cuts of the $5$-cube and found: \begin{computation} There is no arrangement of six, or less, central hyperplanes slicing each edge of the five-dimensional cube an even non-zero number of times. \end{computation}

 In the following we explain some details of the computation.
 The $5$-cube has $80$ edges.
 There are $47\,285$ different ways of slicing them with affine hyperplanes, see~\cite{EmamyK20083156}.
 A cut is given by the indicator function on the set of edges sliced.
 A list of the cuts can be found in~\cite{cubecuts}.
 An edge of the $m$-cube corresponds to a pair of binary vectors of length $m$ which differ in exactly one entry.
 Each edge is parallel to one coordinate vector of $\R^m$.
 The edges can be organized in $m$ groups, corresponding to their directions.
 Within each group, the edges are naturally enumerated by the binary vectors of length $(m-1)$ containing the coordinate values that are equal for the two vertices of each edge.
 The central cuts can be characterized as the cuts which involve only pairs of opposite edges.
 The $5$-cube allows $7$ symmetry classes of central cuts and $941$ different central cuts.
 For each choice of $6$, or less, central cuts we computed the entry-wise addition of the indicator functions and found that this never produced an even non-zero value in each entry.
 On the other hand, $5$ is the covering number of the $5$-cube, see~\cite{EmamyK20083156}, and hence at least $6$ hyperplanes are needed to slice each edge twice.
 As a consequence of Computation~\ref{compu5cu} we have: \begin{corollary} The model $\RBM_{6,5}$ cannot represent any probability distribution with $32$ strong modes. \end{corollary} Indeed, we trained $\RBM_{6,5}$ to approximate the uniform probability distribution on $Z_{+,6}$ and found a Kullback-Leibler divergence minimum of $0.6309$ (with base-two logarithm), which is a relatively large value.
 For this computation we used contrastive divergence~\cite{Hinton2002} and likelihood gradient with numerous parameter initializations.